NicolasDenoyelle/dynamic_lstopo/README.md

 echo "-1" > /proc/sys/kernel/perf_event_paranoid" as root.
 ```
 PAPI, bison and lex must be installed.
-If you use a custom installation of these, you have to append CPPFLAGS for includes and LDFLAGS for lib to configure command line.
+If you use a custom installation of these, you have to append CPPFLAGS for includes and LDFLAGS for libraries to configure command line.

 #### Usage